bartdeijkers/selligent-modular-email-template/README.md

 # selligent-modular-email-template
-A modular email template for Selligent Interactive Marketing.
+A responsive modular email template for Selligent Interactive Marketing.
 Optimized for SIM Express (v5) and SIM Campaign (v6)

 ## Setup